Spousal Open Work Permit Extension Requirements (2026)

 If you already have a Spousal Open Work Permit (SOWP) and it’s about to expire, a SOWP extension lets you renew your open work permit so you can remain in Canada as a worker.
-Extending a SOWP follows the same process as a standard work permit extension, and most requirements are the same as a regular Spousal Open Work Permit application.
+Extending a Spouse Open Work Permit follows the same process as a standard work permit extension, and most requirements are the same as a regular Spousal Open Work Permit application.
 For general eligibility, step-by-step instructions, fees, and processing times, please see our main Spousal Open Work Permit page.

 A SOWP extension is an in-Canada application to extend (renew) your current open work permit before it expires.
 It’s used most often when your spouse/partner’s status in Canada continues, and you want your work permit to match the remaining validity of the principal applicant’s work authorization.